mediachain/mediachain/rfc/mediachain-rfc-1.md

 The entity and artefact chains differ on the type of relationships they store.
-They both support metadata update cells, which simply provide new metadata to the base object as arbitray key-value pairs.
+They both support metadata update cells, which simply provide new metadata to the base object as arbitrary key-value pairs.

 The entity chain also allows for linking two entities, for example having a pseudonymous artist publicly revealing a true name that